McJtyMods/Ariente/README.md

-# AquaMunda
+# Ariente
-Aqua Munda is a mod about water and purification
+Ariente is a mod about technology and exploration